Combination of Deep Speaker Embeddings for Diarisation: Combination of deep speaker embeddings

-Lastly, the three c-vector generation methods proposed in this section can be combined to further exploit the complementarity among different vector combination structures.
-There are many possible ways to design such structures, and in this paper, we propose one that first combines two d-vectors, $\mathbf{e}_1$ and $\mathbf{e}_2$, through the first type of 2D self-attentive combination to generate the initial c-vector $\mathbf{c}'$, and then fuse $\mathbf{c}'$ with $\mathbf{e}_2$ again using the bilinear pooling to generate the final c-vector, $\mathbf{c}$.
+Lastly, a stacked combination method is proposed to exploit the use of the complementarity among different vector combination structures.
+There are multiple possible designs for such structures, and we only focus on those that stack any two among the three proposed combination methods.

+Here we propose a structure stacking the 2D self-attentive combination and the bilinear pooling combination, which is found to perform the best in our experiments.
+Specifically, the two d-vectors, $\mathbf{e}_1$ and $\mathbf{e}_2$, are first combined through the first type of 2D self-attentive combination to generate the initial c-vector $\mathbf{c}'$, and then $\mathbf{c}'$ is fused with $\mathbf{e}_2$ again using the bilinear pooling to generate the final c-vector, $\mathbf{c}$.
 This stack of combinations is illustrated in Fig.~\ref{fig:doublecomb}.